gerardbm/atomic/README.md

-# Atomic HSLuv
+# Atomic 2.0

-Colors recalculated in 2023!
+Colors have been recalculated in 2023 using HSLuv!

 ### Multiple colors for multiple applications

-Atomic is a dark color scheme designed to use with terminal, Vim/Neovim and several GUI code editors.
-This repository also includes themes for some terminal applications (vim-airline, irssi, mutt, cmus, vifm) and Zsh.
+Atomic is a dark color scheme designed to use with terminals.
+This repository provides support for URxvt and XTerm; it also includes themes for some terminal applications (vim-airline, irssi, mutt, cmus, vifm) and Zsh.
+To use it in Vim/Neovim, check the repository [vim-atomic](https://github.com/gerardbm/vim-atomic).

 ### Color palette

 The color palette consists of **sixteen precision colors** selected procedurally (algorithms), distributed in six hues and four perceived lightness, according to the color space **HSLuv** («_an alternative to HSL designed for perceptual uniformity based on human experiments_».

 Don't confuse the perceived brightness with the lightness of the HSL color model.
-Human vision doesn't detect brightness linearly with color: in a pixel (R'G'B'), we see red color (#FF0000) darker than green color (#00FF00), and green color (#00FF00) brighter than red (#FF0000) and blue (#0000FF) colors.
+Human vision doesn't detect brightness linearly with color: in a pixel (R'G'B') we see red color (#FF0000) darker than green color (#00FF00), and green color (#00FF00) brighter than red (#FF0000) and blue (#0000FF) colors.

 So the perceived lightness has been balanced according to the ITU-R Recommendation BT.709: